lucacarbonelc/MIMIC-website/content/en/social.md

 ### 1 March 2024

 Anaëlle Gonzalez was interviewed for an online newspaper article to talk about the phenomenon of “Sephora Kids”, and the broader topic of children influencers.
-The article can be read here (link; in French).
+The article can be read [here](https://www.dna.fr/magazine-lifestyle/2024/03/01/elles-ont-10-ans-et-veulent-du-retinol-les-sephora-kids-envahissent-tiktok; in French).

 ### 6 December 2023

 Gaëlle Vanhoffelen was interviewed by Veto, the student journal of KU Leuven, about the results of the paper “BeReal, Be Happy?
 Examining the relationships between authentic self-presentations on BeReal and adolescents’ self-esteem” which was conducted within the MIMIc project.
-The article can be read via this link.
+The article can be read via this [link](https://www.veto.be/onderzoek/onderzoeker-ku-leuven-vindt-verband-tussen-bereal-en-je-zelfbeeld-het-kan-jezelf-versterken-als-je-zoekende-bent/337266?fbclid=IwAR1w98Fvyj91bwks_LAZkd71GGishIwvm4o3oear-tOvT8tlOs8iKIgnBDY; in Dutch).

 ### 5 July 2023